 \begin{proof} Two different lifted subtrees $T'(v), T'(v')$ cannot cross as due to Lemma~\ref{lemma:rpw_dist}: $pr(T'(v)) \subset \ball{\Gamma_t}{v}{rpw}, pr(T'(v')) \subset \ball{\Gamma_t}{v'}{rpw}$ and due to Lemma~\ref{lemma:circle_around} disks around vertices with radius $rpw \le \frac{\mathcal{S}_1}{ 2}$ do not cross with each other.

 No edges within rotating lifted subtree can intersect as rotating is a mapping and mapping is a crossing-free morph (Lemma~\ref{lemma:mapping_crossing-free}).
-Due to condition (II), all edges that do not lie in lifted subtrees are lying in X0Y plane.
-No lifted subtree $T'(v_j)$ can intersect with any edges in X0Y by condition (I): $\Gamma_t(T'(v_j))$ is the canonical drawing with respect to $v_j$ and lies strictly above X0Y plane except for the point $\Gamma_t(v_j)$.
-Rotation morph does not change $z$-coordinate of points during the movement, so throughout the morph drawing of $T'(v_j)$ lies above X0Y plane, vertex $v_j$ does not move during the rotation as it lies on the pole.
+Due to condition (II), all edges that do not lie in lifted subtrees are lying in the $XY_0$ plane.
+No lifted subtree $T'(v_j)$ can intersect with any edges in the $XY_0$ by condition (I): $\Gamma_t(T'(v_j))$ is the canonical drawing with respect to $v_j$ and lies strictly above $XY_0$ plane except for the point $\Gamma_t(v_j)$.
+Rotation morph does not change $z$-coordinate of points during the movement, so throughout the morph drawing of $T'(v_j)$ lies above $XY_0$ plane, vertex $v_j$ does not move during the rotation as it lies on the pole.

-No vertices move in X0Y plane during Step 2 and no crossing can happen within the plane X0Y. \end{proof}
+No vertices move in the $XY_0$ plane during Step 2 and no crossing can happen within the plane $XY_0$. \end{proof}